-Our central claim is that mortality from the Black Death influenced the relative price of labor versus land, in turn shaping patterns of labor coercion and the long-term development of local political cultures.
+Our central claim is that by increasing the price of labor relative to land, Black Death mortality shaped patterns of labor coercion and the long-term development of local political cultures.
 Extant studies offer two competing approaches for thinking about the starting point of this argument: the effect of changes in factor prices on labor coercion.

 The standard account can be classified as the theory of "Malthusian Exit."
 According to this view, shocks that generate a high level of labor scarcity (increasing labor's shadow price) catalyze a series of economic and social changes that move a society away from a subsistence economy based on labor coercion to one with manufacturing potential based on free labor (North and Thomas, 1973; Postan, 1966; Voigtländer and Voth, 2013).
-Specifically, the scarcity of labor improves the outside options of laborers, forcing elites to reduce coercive practices, which in turn creates greater and more variegated forms of consumption (especially of manufactured goods).
+Specifically, the scarcity of labor improves the outside options of laborers, forcing elites to reduce coercive practices, which in turn creates greater and more variegated forms of consumption.
 As demand for manufactured goods increases, new technologies develop, urban areas expand, and the power of landed elites begins to wane.
-This theory is often invoked to explain the development of Western Europe in the wake of the Black Death.
+This theory is often invoked to explain Western Europe's development in the wake of the Black Death.

 An alternative account can be classified as the theory of "Elite Reaction."
 In this account, elites respond to an increase in the scarcity of labor by doubling down on coercion (cf. Blum, 1957; Brenner, 1976; Domar, 1970).
 In particular, elites utilize greater amounts of coercion to arrest the wage increases and improvements in living standards that would otherwise follow a reduction in labor force size.
 The overall system of labor coercion remains in place, with labor obligations and the policing of labor becoming only more burdensome.
+The agrarian size, Bremen lost between one half to two thirds of its population while Nuremberg only lost ten percent (Gottfried, 1983, 68).

-The agrarian economy remains supreme, technological innovation is suppressed, and the power of landed elites remains uncontested.
+economy remains supreme, technological innovation is suppressed, and the power of landed elites remains uncontested.
 This is the theory often invoked to explain the recrudescence of serfdom and underdevelopment in Eastern Europe in the wake of the Black Death.

 In an important theoretical contribution, Acemoglu and Wolitzky (2011) present a framework integrating the mechanisms underlying both accounts.
-The central implication of the framework is that the impact of labor scarcity on coercion depends on outside options of laborers versus the price of the landed elites' good.
+The framework's central implication is that the impact of labor scarcity on coercion depends on outside options of laborers versus the price of the landed elites' good.
 If the outside option effect dominates, then labor coercion will wane.
 However, if labor scarcity increases the value of the good produced by landed elites to a sufficiently high level, then coercion will become more intense.